Does regional variation in wage levels identify the effects of a national minimum wage?: The effective minimum wage design

 The second assumption emphasized by \citet{Lee1999} is independence between the location and dispersion parameters, $\mu_{r,t}$ and $\sigma_{r,t}$, conditional on $t$.
-For an intuition of why this assumption is essential for measuring spillover effects, consider again the ``good variation'' example from the previous subsection.
+The analysis below evaluates the design's robustness to small, but realistic violations of this assumption.\footnote{For an intuition of why this assumption is essential for measuring spillover effects, consider again the ``good variation'' example from the previous subsection (Panel~A in Figure~\ref{fig:good-bad-var}).
 In that example, Region $A$ was ``treated'' by the minimum wage because its location parameters $\mu_{A,t}$ are constant over time, while Region $B$ is the ``control'' because $\mu_{B,1}-\mu_{B,0}=mw_1-mw_0$.
-Now, suppose that, along with the increase in location, the dispersion parameter also increases for Region $B$.
-That would increase all quantile gaps $w_{q,B,t}-w_{0.5,B,t}$ in the control region.
-Thus, comparing changes in treatment versus control regions would no longer provide a valid estimate of the causal effects of the minimum wage.
+Now, suppose that, along with the increase in location, the dispersion parameter also changes for Region $B$.
+That would have independent effects on wage inequality, such that $B$ would not be a valid control for $A$ anymore.
+Conceptually, this issue can be seen as a form of omitted variable bias introduced by failing to account for regional heterogeneity in dispersion.
 A correlation between location and dispersion parameters is also problematic if the outcome is employment.
-The reason is that changes in dispersion parameters can make the minimum wage bind more or less in some regions, causing independent effects on the median wage in the presence of a minimum wage.
-For example, rising dispersion can add more probability mass in the lower tail of the latent log wage distribution, increasing the amount of truncation and, thus, the mechanical effects of the minimum wage on the median wage.
-That effect would magnify the correlated measurement error issues discussed in the previous subsection.
+The reason is that changes in dispersion parameters can make the minimum wage bind more or less in some regions, causing independent effects on the median wage in the presence of a minimum wage.}

-Below, I show through simulations that even a mild contemporaneous correlation between location and dispersion parameters can introduce significant biases in the effective minimum wage design.
-Next, I argue that there are plausible economic reasons why we should expect such correlations to occur.

-Panel~A in Table \ref{tab:iss2} shows a baseline scenario where regions differ in dispersion parameters, but dispersion and correlation parameters are uncorrelated.
-Panel~B introduces a within-period correlation of 0.076, the value I find in US data for 1989 (the correlation for 2004 is 0.264).
-That mild correlation is enough to bring the estimated employment effects to almost zero and make estimated spillover effects much larger than the true ones.
-Note that this correlation does not significantly affect estimated standard errors; if anything, the estimates become more precise.
+Panel~A in Table~\ref{tab:iss2} shows a baseline scenario where regions differ in dispersion parameters, but location and dispersion parameters are uncorrelated.
+Panel~B introduces a within-period correlation of 0.076, corresponding to the correlation between state-level median log wages and the standard deviation of log wages using US-CPS data from 1989.
+That is enough to bring the estimated employment effects to almost zero and make estimated spillover effects much larger than the true ones.
+Adding that correlation does not significantly affect estimated standard errors; if anything, the estimates become more precise.